jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 By questioning our artificial creations, we're effectively asking what our nature is.
 And, not for academic reasons, but for the express purpose of better adapting to nature's environment, weather, and rulebook by becoming self-aware about the artificial selections we're currently making, so they respond to the real pressures our environment imposes rather than the noise so common in the identity, politics, and economics we currently use to play the Game of Technological Life.

-Since 1970, monitored wildlife populations of mammals, birds, amphibians, reptiles, and fish have declined by roughly 68%.
-Scientists debate whether this counts as a mass extinction.
-Whatever it's called, the forests, fisheries, herds, and flocks we once harvested with ease are often literally not there anymore.
+Humans and our livestock now make up the great majority of mammal life on Earth by weight.
+Every wild whale, elephant, deer, and mouse is a small remainder.
+About a third of assessed fish stocks are taken faster than they replenish.
+Whatever you call it, the forests, fisheries, herds, and flocks our ancestors harvested with ease are thinner now, and in many places gone.

 This is most certainly being caused by humanity's use—and misuse—of technology.
 But if nature had a mother, she wouldn't be asking us to stop building; technology lets life spread into new niches and hold back entropy where it otherwise couldn't.
 She'd be asking us to start choosing well.
 A self-aware selector aims at the same target blind nature does, but aims better and shoots faster.